pierre-vigier/Perl6-Math-Matrix/README.md

 ### [new-vector-product](#constructors)

-creates a matrix by calculating the [tensor-product](#tensor-product) of two vectors, which are in a list or Array form the two required arguments to the method.
+creates a matrix by calculating the [tensor-product](#tensor-product) of two vectors, which are in a list or Array form the two required arguments of the method.
 Both lists don't have to be of the same size.
 The length of the first list will determine the amount of rows and the length of the second the amount of columns.

     say Math::Matrix.new-vector-product([1,2,3],[2,3,4]) :